 - Violates Local Government Code 171.004.

-- Acts as surety for a business entity that has a contract, work, or business with a district.
+- Acts as surety for a business entity that has work, business, or a contract with the district.

-- Act as surety on any official bond required of an officer of a district.
+- Acts as surety on any official bond required of a trustee.

 Local Gov't Code 171.003